Aim of the module

 Example of page in the module ‘Mood & anxiety’

 What is the content of the module 'Mood & Anxiety'?

-The module has a CBT based approach, treating mood and anxiety problems simultaneously.
+The module has a CBT-based approach, treating mood and anxiety problems simultaneously.
 The module consists of 6 guided sessions and 3 unguided sessions.
-The module includes 4 (optional) diaries and an unguided ‘Welcome’ session.
-Relevant topics are discussed in each session.
-For example: thinking styles related to mood and anxiety, the importance of getting active, the importance of not avoiding anxiety and the vicious circle of anxiety.
+It also includes 4 (optional) diaries and an unguided ‘Welcome’ session.
+Relevant topics are discussed in each session, for example; thinking styles related to mood and anxiety, the importance of getting active, the importance of not avoiding anxiety and the vicious circle of anxiety.

 In each session the patient receives information, watches psycho-educational doodle clips and practices with one or more exercises.
 The exercises focus on challenging negative thoughts, becoming more active, doing exposure exercises, and visualising a positive future.
 After completing the module, the patient has developed skills to manage and overcome their anxiety and mood problems.

 The module is based on the knowledge and experience of an expert panel of therapists and patients as well as relevant literature.
 The Minddistrict team familiarises itself with cutting-edge research and the most recent evidence-based practices.
 The module is IAPT step-2 and NICE compliant.